Ole Miss Opportunity Program

 The University of Mississippi is committed to providing access to quality education for students from all backgrounds.
 Through our Ole Miss Opportunity program, the University guarantees that eligible Mississippi resident students will receive financial aid support to cover the average cost of tuition, residence hall housing, and an allowance for meals.
 This program will fill the gap in funding after all federal, state, institutional, and private scholarships and grants awarded to the student have been considered.

-To be eligible for Ole Miss Opportunity in 2014-15, you must be a Mississippi resident, U.S. citizen, an entering freshman at the start of the fall 2012 semester, seeking a degree and enrolled full time at Ole Miss.
+To be eligible for Ole Miss Opportunity in 2022-2023, you must be a Mississippi resident, U.S. citizen, an entering freshman at the start of the Fall 2022 semester, seeking a degree and enrolled full time at Ole Miss.
 In addition, you must meet the following criteria:

-- Qualification for a federal Pell Grant, as determined by the 2013-14 Free Application for Federal Student Aid (FAFSA)
+- Qualification for a Federal Pell Grant, as determined by the 2022-2023 Free Application for Federal Student Aid (FAFSA).

 How to Apply: